probmods/probmods2/chapters/12-non-parametric-models.md

 ## Example: Prototypes and Exemplars

 An important debate in psychology and philosophy has concerned the nature of *concepts*.
 The classical theory of concepts holds that they can defined in terms of  necessary and sufficient conditions.
-For example, the concept **dog** might consist of a list of features--- such as **furry**, **barks**, etc. If an object in the world matches the right  features, then it is a dog.
+For example, the concept **dog** might consist of a list of features--- such as **furry**, **barks**, etc.
+If an object in the world matches the right  features, then it is a dog.

 However, it appears that, at least for some concepts, the classical theory faces some difficulties.
 For example, some concepts appear to be *family resemblance categories* (FRC).
 Members of a FRC share many features in commone, but the overlap is not total, and there is the possibility that two members of the category can share *no* feature in common, instead, each sharing features with *other* members of the category.

 The philosopher Wittgenstein---who introduced the concept of Family Resemblance Categories---famously discussed the example of *games*.
-There are many different kinds of games: ball games, drinking games, children's playground games, card games, video games, role-playing games, etc. It is not clear that there is a single list of features which they all share and which can uniquely identify them all as **game** (See: *Murphy, G. L. 2004.
-The Big Book of Concepts.
-The MIT Press.*
+There are many different kinds of games: ball games, drinking games, children's playground games, card games, video games, role-playing games, etc.
+It is not clear that there is a single list of features which they all share and which can uniquely identify them all as **game**.
-For an in-depth discussion of many issues surrounding concepts.).
+See @Murphy2004 for an in-depth discussion of many issues surrounding concepts.

 Two theories have emerged to explain FRCs (and other related phenomena): *prototype* theories and *exemplar* theories.
 In prototype theories, concepts are considered to be based on a single stored prototype.